 Every piece of land in Uruguay is surveyed for agricultural productivity using something called the Coneat Indice.
 Our Coneat for our land was 218, the highest we saw for any piece of land we looked at, and this is in a country with already really high ag productivity.
 We also talked to the neighbor and asked how the soil was for growing.
 He said you could drop a nail in the ground and sprout a nail tree!
 It was a joke but told us the soil is of very high quality.
 We also have a well and the water is clear and tastes clean.
-We haven’t done a scientific analysis of either soil or water yet, but plan to, so we are not sure about toxins.
-We do know a little bit about soil remediation and water purification if there are toxins, however.
+We have done a water quality test and have found the water is free of toxins and we have been drinking it regularly without filtering.

 Industrial ag nearby was a major concern of ours as well.
 We looked at another property when we bought this land that was planted industrially, and we decided to buy our land instead because most recently it had been left fallow for cow grazing.
 In Uruguay cow grazing, land is almost completely left alone without any chemicals.
 However, we have met our neighbor that owns the land on 2 sides of our property and he does use conventional methods including monstanto seeds, some chemicals including pesticides and fertilizers.
 This of course is not ideal, but we also realize that nearly everywhere in the world with good ag productivity will have conventional production nearby.
 We are not naive in thinking we could outrun Monstanto.
 I do think that we could discuss chemical use with the neighbor, and I also think we can plan on our land strategically to mitigate any major contamination.
 We haven’t seen anyone in UY use crop dusters, so we think/hope that chemical use is relatively localized, even though I know ecosystems are connected.

 What about internet?